 Problems like deviations and failures are a fact of life but individuals and organizations that understand what happened and why are in a much stronger position to establish corrective actions to reduce the likelihood that the event happening again.

-This two-day workshop examines a defined, logical process that can be applied to investigations that are performed in the drug, biotech, and medical device industries.
+This workshop examines a defined, logical process that can be applied to investigations that are performed in the drug, biotech, and medical device industries.
 Tools like data collection sheets, checklists, and interview worksheets, based on some of the best practices in the pharma industry and beyond, and provided and used.
 A variety of problem solving, interviewing, and data collection techniques will also be examined.

 “Human error” will be discussed along with ways to more fully understand what really caused or contributed to the incident and how those factors can be effectively addressed.